"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 Auden shook her head and went back to her dinner, shoving Fred's knee under the table as she did so.

-A few nights later, Auden was sitting on her bed, reading.
+A few weeks later, Auden was sitting on her bed, reading.
 Ginny and Hermione were down in the kitchen, leaving her alone.
 Suddenly there was a knock on the door.
 "Come in."

-"It's me," Fred said, coming inside and shutting the door.
+"It's me," Fred said, coming inside and shutting the door quietly.

 "Why are you sitting here alone?" he asked, sitting on the edge of the bed.